michael-e/email_newsletter_manager/readme.md

 * <http://articles.sitepoint.com/article/php-command-line-2>
 * <http://php.net/manual/en/features.commandline.php>

-If you are unsure if the PHP CLI SAPI is installed and you have command line access, copy the following code to a PHP file on your server and call it in the browser:
+If you are unsure if the PHP CLI SAPI is installed, copy the following code to a PHP file on your server and call it in the browser:

 ```php
 <?php